Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

-It is also interesting to investigate the diagnostic terminal Lorentz factor $(\Gamma_{dt} = h\Gamma)$ profile for the different timing of the jet injection as displayed in Figure~\ref{f13}.
+It is also interesting to investigate the diagnostic terminal Lorentz factor $\Gamma_{dt}$ profile for the different timings of jet injection as displayed in Figure~\ref{f14}.
 As we can see in this figure, the late jet injection tends to have higher diagnostic terminal Lorentz factor than the early jet injection.
-This is also because the power of later jet is stronger than the one of earlier jet (see bottom panel of Figure~\ref{f12}).
+This is also because the jet luminosity for the later injection case is stronger than the earlier jet (see bottom panel of Figure~\ref{f13}).
 The strong forward shock waves propagate outwards and the outer envelope obtains large energy from them.
-Therefore we can conclude that the later jet injection is more suitable for producing GRBs than the earlier one.
-It should be noted, however, too late injection may not be suitable for GRBs since the accretion rate becomes very weak and also some centrifugal bounce takes place at the late time \citep[see][]{2010arXiv1009.2326N}.
+Besides, we also find that the late jet injection tends to have a smaller amount of baryon mass in the jet since a portion of envelope matter has already been swallowed in the black hole.
+As a result, the outflow easily achieve a relativistic velocity after the breakout (see Table~\ref{tab4} and Section~\ref{subseclimitation} for more details).
+We again must caution that the artificial baryon pollution affects the distribution of diagnostic terminal Lorentz factor and the amount of baryon mass.
+The detailed discussions of these issues are described in Section~\ref{subseclimitation}.
+Note also that too late an injection may not be suitable for GRBs, since the accretion rate becomes very low and a centrifugal bounce takes place at the later time \citep[see][]{2011ApJ...731...80N}.
 Although we do not know exactly the starting time of the central engine, we speculate that the most plausible starting timing for the central engine is the time when the accretion disk is formed around a black hole.
-It clearly depends on the angular momentum distribution of the progenitor star, so we will investigate this dependence by performing the rotational collapse of progenitor stars in the forthcoming paper \citep{2011nagetal}.
+It clearly depends on the angular momentum distribution of the progenitor star, so we will investigate this dependence by performing the rotational collapse of progenitor stars in the forthcoming paper \citep{2012nagetal}.